AniketOvhal18/-Pico-Fermi-Bagels/README.md

 The objective is to guess the secret number in as few attempts as possible.

 # Input details
-1. 1st line input the size of digits to genrate
+1. Enter the size of digit to genrate number
 2. Now start guessing numbers
 3. Enjoy the game